Jeffkang-94/Mixmatch-pytorch-SSL/README.md

  - `alpha`    : Hyperparameter for the Beta distribution used in MixU
  - `T`        : Temperature parameter for sharpening used in MixMatch
  - `K`        : Number of augmentations used when guessing labels in MixMatch
+ - `seed`     : A number to initialize the random sampling.
+The results might be changed if you use different seed since it leads to different sampling strategy.

 ### Example